AriartWt/bee-color-framework/README.en.md

 # Foreword

-The wfw framework (for Web FrameWork) have been designed to create websites, webservices and more or less complicated web applications.
-It natively supports multilang.
+The **wfw** framework (for Web FrameWork) have been designed to create websites, webservices and more or less complicated web applications.
+It natively supports multilang and have been written in **PHP 7.2**.

-The purpose is to provide a support to Event-sourced projects and a design which encourages use of CQRS.
-If you want to know more about those principles, please take a loog to Greg Young's conferences on youtube.
+The purpose is to provide a support to **Event-sourced** projects and a design which encourages use of **CQRS**.
+If you want to know more about those principles, please takes a look to **Greg Young**'s conferences on youtube.

 The wfw design don't use a MVC pattern (and no one of it's derivatives) because it should